 With rising temperatures across the Northern Hemisphere comes an increased risk of wildfires.

+While the reasons behind the current fires remain largely unclear, there's no denying that they are becoming more common.
 In recent years the impact of forest fires on people and nature has increased across Europe.
 Despite efforts to minimise their impact, more than 400,000 hectares of natural areas had burnt in the EU by October 2020 - double the average over the last 12 years.

 “Humans already put enormous pressure on the world's forests, and wildfires are an additional threat,” says Frans Timmermans, executive vice-president for the European Green Deal.